code-patricio/scripts/README.md

 Im learning the basics of programming

-* C - my first pl
+* C - my first
 * Bash - i want to use more the cli
 * Lua - for Neovim

 ## templates for snippets

 I dont want to use a plugin if i can do the same with equal or less think.
-Using the vim.cmd "read" and some remaps.
+Using the ":read" and some remaps.

-1. html templates
+1. [ ] html templates
-2. latex templates
+2. [ ] latex templates

 ## abbrev